-Council has service centres for customer use in Westport and Reefton, where staff are available to assist over the counter, by phone and by email.
+Council has a head office for customer use in Westport and Reefton, where staff are available to assist over the counter, by phone and by email.
 An after-hours telephone service is provided via a call centre.

-Responses to service requests are increasingly becoming stream-lined with response time targets being met.
+Responses to service requests are now more stream-lined with response time targets being met.
 Council will further promote use of the service request system with customers and is looking at ways to make it more user-friendly and increase its functionality.